-Though called in the West “Balm of Gilead”, the buds of Poplar/Cottonwood trees are not the true Balm of Gilead from the Bible.
+Though called in the West “Balm of Gilead,” the buds of Poplar/Cottonwood trees are not the true Balm of Gilead from the Bible.

 The original Balm of Gilead is believed to be Labdanum-Cistus creticus, which grows wild in the Gilead area of Biblical Israel.
 In the heat of the summer, its leaves exude an aromatic resin, a comforting sweet scent of the land carried on the wind, welcoming its sons and daughters back from their travels.
+Some experts theorize it is the native Myrrh shrub-Commiphora gileadensis/Opopobalsam Gileadensis.

 Though the scent of the resin-laden spring buds of the Poplar tree is similar in many ways to Labdanum, it has its own unique aroma and traditional medicinal properties.
 You can find Labdanum elsewhere in the shop.

 A dab of Poplar bud oil rubbed into the scalp creates a powerful attractant for both males and females, a mystical and softly erotic scent that blends naturally with the scent of one’s scalp and hair.
 It is soft, seductive, compelling and difficult to ignore once inhaled.
 It does not broadcast itself like an artificial perfume but draws in those who have already been invited to one’s personal space.
-A couple of drops can be rubbed between the fingers prior to massaging in the scalp.
+A couple of drops can be rubbed between the fingers before massaging the scalp.